deercreeklabs/lancaster/README.md

              namespaced.
 The name-kw must start with a letter and subsequently only contain letters, numbers, or hyphens.
 * `docstring`: Optional.
 A documentation string
-* `symbol-keywords`: A sequence of keywords, representing the symbols in the enum.
+* `symbol-keywords`: A sequence of simple (non-namespaced) keywords, representing the symbols in the enum.

 #### Return Value
 The new Lancaster enum schema